Kay Firth-Butterfield

-Kay Firth-Butterfield is a lawyer, professor, and author specializing in the intersection of artificial intelligence, international relations, Business and AI ethics.
-She is the CEO of the Centre for Trustworthy Technology which is a Member of the World Economic Forum's Forth Industrial Revolution Network.
-Before starting her new position Kay was the head of AI and machine learning at the World Economic Forum.
+Kay Firth-Butterfield is a lawyer, professor, and author specializing in the intersection of artificial intelligence, international relations, business and AI ethics.
+As of 2020 she was the CEO of the Centre for Trustworthy Technology, a member of the World Economic Forum's Fourth Industrial Revolution Network.
+Before starting that position Firth-Butterfield was the head of AI and machine learning at the World Economic Forum.
 She was an adjunct professor of law at the University of Texas at Austin.
-In 2024, she was appointed a non-resident fellow with the Future of Work and Innovation Economy initiative at the think-tank New America Foundation.
+In 2024, she was appointed a non-resident fellow with the Future of Work and Innovation Economy initiative at the New America Foundation think-tank.

-Firth-Butterfield has authored of two books: Human Rights and Human Trafficking and Laws on Human Trafficking, the latter co-authored with Tina Miranda.
-She has also written numerous articles and given speeches on the topics of AI, law, international relations, AI ethics and AI for business and government transformation.
+Firth-Butterfield has authored two books: Human Rights and Human Trafficking and Laws on Human Trafficking, the latter co-authored with Tina Miranda.
+She has also written articles and given speeches on the topics of AI, law, international relations, AI ethics and AI for business and government transformation.